Monday, October 3, 6:30 p.m.

 Produced and Directed by Yelena Demikovsky

-Choreography and dancing by Oleg Briansky
+Choreography and Dancing by Oleg Briansky

 Cinematography by Yelena Demikovsky, Hassan Kamel